RolfyLl/post-install-config/README.md

 <img src="https://i.imgur.com/ReTgGJE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Configure Help Topics
+In last section of the Post Installation i created Help Topics to organize the tickets that are going to be made by the users.

-Admin Panel -> Manage -> Help Topics
+- Business Critical Outage
-Business Critical Outage
+- Personal Computer Issues
-Personal Computer Issues
+- Equipment Request
-Equipment Request
+- Password Reset

-Password Reset
+In the next part of the lab i will make Tickets as the user and walk thru the Lifecycle of each ticket.
 </p>
 <br />